alvarosutter/flashcards-app/README.md

 consist only of name and content.
 Additionally, you may add one or more labels.
 You can then browse all the cards in a deck or all cards with a particular label.

+## Live Demo

+You can see a demo version of the app on [flashcards-app.com](https://myflashcardsapp.netlify.app/).

+**Important**: This version does not connect to any database, your data will be saved in the browser Local Storage.
+This version also allows duplicates names do to the lack of validation and may have issues not present in the full version.

 ## Install Instructions

 1. You can use the live version: [flashcards-app.com](flashcards-app.com).
 Your data will be save in the browser